Commercial Real Estate Loans: What They Are and How to Get One

 4. Find a Lender

-Take the information you’ve gathered about what you need the commercial loan for, what type of loan best aligns with your needs, and how you qualify for a commercial loan to search for lenders.
-As mentioned above, lenders could include banks, credit unions, and/or private lenders.
+Use the information you’ve gathered about what you need the commercial loan for, what type of loan best aligns with your needs, and what commercial loan you may qualify for to search for lenders.
+Potential lenders can include banks, credit unions, and online lenders.

 5. Prepare Your Loan Application

-Commercial real estate loans typically require significant documentation to show lenders that you’re a good candidate for the loan.
-While hard money loans may be faster to get and require less documentation, in general it will help to have the following ready when you apply:
+Commercial real estate loans typically require significant documentation to show lenders you’re a good candidate for the loan.
+While hard money loans may be faster to get and require less documentation, in general, it will help to have the following ready when you apply:

 • Up to five years of tax returns